HPC Overview

 What is it used for?#

 The HPC is used for long-running jobs that require a large amount of compute resources (CPUs and memory).
-To allow many users to run programs at the same time, HPC systems make use of batch, non-interactive jobs that are scheduled on a large but finite amount of resources.
+In order to allow many users to run programs at the same time, HPC systems make use of batch, non-interactive jobs that are scheduled on a large but finite amount of resources.

-In a batch system, users describe the workflow of their program and submit it to a queue (or Slurm Account, as it is implemented at FSU), it runs independently of any user input until it finishes.
-Most jobs can be monitored, but not interacted with.
+In a batch system, users describe the workflow of their program and submit it to a queue (or Slurm Account/partition, as it is implemented at FSU), it runs independently of any user input until it finishes.
+Most jobs can be monitored but not interacted with.

-Compute jobs on the HPC can operate in parallel using popular frameworks like MVAPICH2 or OpenMPI.
+Compute jobs on the HPC can operate in parallel using popular frameworks like MVAPICH or OpenMPI.

 Many users write and/or compile their own software to run on the HPC, for which we provide a number of tools and libraries to support.
 Other users can run jobs using general-purpose applications, such as MATLAB or Python.